TheNetAdmin/NVLeak/README.md

 # NVLeak

-This repo contains artifacts for our paper *NVLeak: Off-Chip Side-Channel Attacks via Non-Volatile Memory Systems* accepted to USENIX Security 2023.
+This repo contains artifacts for our USENIX Security '23 paper *NVLeak: Off-Chip Side-Channel Attacks via Non-Volatile Memory Systems*.

 > The artifacts will be updated soon.